 Clients' needs depend on how long they have been incarcerated.
 The longer people have been out of the community the more needs and barriers they experience during reentry.
-The three prongs of RISE address the range of typical needs seen - housing, employment and connection to behavioral health services.
+The three prongs of RISE address the range of typical needs seen-housing, employment

+"CHWs are the tip of the spear, foundation and backbone of reentry.
+The other programs are follow ups from seeing a CHW." and connection to behavioral health services.
 Many of their clients need mental health care due to the trauma of incarceration, though some are more profoundly impacted than others.
 CHWs help with enrolling in healthcare, SSI, prepare people for employment and job search, and meet individual needs through relentless advocacy.
-As Jackie says, "if St. John's Community Health doesn't have a resource to meet a client's need, the CHWs go out and find it in the community."
+As Jackie says, "if St. John's Community

+Health doesn't have a resource to meet a client's need, the CHWs go out and find it in the community."